hyparam/hightable/README.md

  - `getRowNumber`: A function that returns the row number for a given row index.
 If not resolved yet, it returns undefined.
  - `getCell`: A function that returns the value of a cell at a specific row and column.
 If not resolved yet, it returns undefined.
  - `eventTarget`: An optional event target which must dispatch the event `resolve` when a cell or row number is resolved.
 This can be used to trigger re-renders or other side effects.
- - `fetch`: An asynchronous function that fetches cells and row numbers, for a range of rows and columns.
+ - `fetch`: An optional asynchronous function that fetches cells and row numbers, for a range of rows and columns.
 It should only fetch the missing data, and once the data is fetched, `getRowNumber` and `getCell` should return the resolved values.
 It is responsible for dispaching the `resolve` event (once or multiple times) on the `eventTarget` when the data is ready.
  - `sortable` (optional): A boolean indicating whether the table supports column sorting.
 If so, `getRowNumber`, `getCell` and `fetch` accept an additional `orderBy` parameter.

 ## Usage